Esri/explorer-integration/README.md

 ####Specify a custom center

-Use this to specify a starting point different than the user’s current location:
+Use this to recenter the map once loaded to a different coordinate than the user’s current location:

 `center`: Sets where the center of the map display should be.